-Clusters of third order distortion beats generated in cable network active devices that carry multiple RF signals.
+Composite Triple Beat Clusters of third order distortion beats generated in cable network active devices that carry multiple RF signals.
 When the primary RF signals are digitally modulated signals instead of analog TV channels, the distortions are noise-like rather than clusters of discrete beats.

-Continuous Pilots

-Pilots that occur at the same frequency location in every OFDM symbol, and which are used for frequency and phase synchronization.
+Continuous Pilots Pilots that occur at the same frequency location in every OFDM symbol, and which are used for frequency and phase synchronization.

-Convolution

-A process of combining two signals in which one of the signals is time-reversed and correlated with the other signal.
+Convolution A process of combining two signals in which one of the signals is timereversed and correlated with the other signal.
 The output of a filter is the convolution of its impulse response with the input signal.

-Convolutional Interleaver

-An interleaver in which symbols are sequentially shifted into a bank of "I" registers.
+Convolutional Interleaver An interleaver in which symbols are sequentially shifted into a bank of "I"

+registers.
 Each successive register has "J" symbols more storage than the preceding register.
 The first interleaver path has zero delay, the second has a J symbol period of delay, the third 2 x J symbol periods of delay, etc., up to the Ith path which has (I - 1) x J symbol periods of delay.
 This process is reversed in the receiver's deinterleaver so that the net delay of each symbol is the same through the interleaver and deinterleaver.
 See also interleaver.

-Correlation

-1) A process of combining two signals in which the signals are multiplied sample-by-sample and summed; the process is repeated at each sample as one signal is slid in time past the other.
+Correlation 1) A process of combining two signals in which the signals are multiplied sample-by-sample and summed: the process is repeated at each sample as one sample-by-sample and summed; the process is repeated at each sample as one signal is slid in time past the other.
 2) Cross-correlation is a measure of similarity between two signals.